 Your heart beats 100,000 times every day!
 Pumping blood and nutrients through the blood vessels to every organ in the body.
 When you realize that heart disease is the biggest killer in men and women you can appreciate why it is important to look after your heart!
 It is thought that 90% of heart attacks and strokes are completely preventable with the right care and attention to your health.
-In this article we look at what a cardiologist does and the top 10 reasons you should visit a cardiologist.
+In this article we look at what a cardiologist does and the top 10 reasons you should visit a cardiologist in Singapore.

 What is a cardiologist?